ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 -----------

 Once the configuration file is ready, run the training. `ivadomed` has an option to find a threshold value which optimized the dice score on the validation dataset.
 This threshold will be further used to binarize the predictions on testing data.
-Add the flag `-t` with an increment between 0 and 1 to get best threshold on the validation set (e.i. -t 0.1 will return the best threshold between 0.1, 0.2, ..., 0.9)
+Add the flag `-t` with an increment between 0 and 1 to perform this threshold optimization (i.e. ``-t 0.1`` will return the best threshold between 0.1, 0.2, ..., 0.9)

 .. code-block:: bash